-2.3.2.1 Child Allowance (bch00_s)
+2.3.2.1 Child Allowance

-Child allowance is a benefit provided to families with dependent children with an income of less than 2.4 times the family's living minimum.
+Child allowance is targeted at families with children if their net household income is less than $3 \times MLS$ of the family.
 The net household income which is tested for the purpose of child allowance is the general net household income plus foster care benefit and parental allowance.
 The relevant period for the income test is the calendar year prior to the year when the income is tested.